euler-xyz/euler-contracts/certora/MainReport.md

 sum(eTokenBalance) = sum(dTokenBalance)

-lending_profitability
-    if a user lends money and then reclaims their assets, they should always reclaim greater than the amount they lent

-borrowing_profitability
-    if a user borrows money, they must always repay greater than they borrowed (to close)

     sumAll(balanceOfUnderlying)) + reserveBalanceUnderlying <= totalSupplyUnderlying <= balanceOf(euler) + totalBorrows

 If totalBorrows > 0, an asset must have a non-zero interest accumulator